Oxford Word Lists In Australian Classrooms, Discussion

 Let’s be very clear.
 Oxford University Press paid for the research.
 The research has been carried out in Australia.
 The Oxford Word Lists reflect the way children in Australia use words in their free writing.

 As OUP (Australia) is a commercial organisation, there have been many commercial products published in Australia that arise from this research.
 In other words, it is making money out of it.
+And there is no special evil in doing that!

 What Are The Research Conclusions?